-E. Water utilities will charge Account 228 - Taxes Accrued, and credit Account 267- Accumulated Deferred Investment Tax Credits, with the amount of investment tax credits used to reduce income taxes for the current year.
+E. Water utilities will charge Account 228 - Taxes Accrued, and credit Account 268 - Accumulated Deferred Investment Tax Credits, with the amount of investment tax credits used to reduce income taxes for the current year.

-F. Companies that were not deferring any portion of their investment tax credits prior to enactment of ERTA (Option 1 companies), will amortize the deferred balance of ITC by equal charges to Account 267 - Accumulated Deferred Investment Tax Credits, with contra credits to Account 538 - Miscellaneous Income Deductions, over the life of the related property.
+F. Option 1 companies will amortize the deferred balance of ITC by equal charges to Account 268 - Accumulated Deferred Investment Tax Credits, with contra credits to Account 538 - Miscellaneous Income Deductions, over the life of the related property.

-G. Companies that did defer all or a portion of their investment tax credits prior to enactment of ERTA (Option 2 companies) will amortize the deferred balance of ITC by equal annual charges to Account 267 - Accumulated Deferred Investment Tax Credits, with contra credits to Account 507 - Taxes, over the life of the related property.
+G. Option 2 companies will amortize the deferred balance of ITC by equal annual charges to Account 268 - Accumulated Deferred Investment Tax Credits, with contra credits to Account 507 - Taxes, over the life of the related property.

 BALANCE SHEET ACCOUNTS